 - Other research activities of the applicant; and

 - Demonstrated commitment to improving the lives of those affected by FASD.

-The 2018 Award recipient will be required to participate at the 8th International Research Conference on Adolescents and Adults with Fetal Alcohol Spectrum Disorder (FASD) in Vancouver, British Columbia April 18-21, 2018.
+The 2020 Award recipient will be required to participate at the 9th International Research Conference on Adolescents and Adults with FASD: Review, Respond and Relate in Vancouver, BC, April 22-25, 2020.
 The recipient will be recognized at the conference in the plenary session and will be provided the opportunity to present their research in a concurrent session.
 Travel expenses and conference registration will be part of the Award, and the recipient will also be awarded a $2000 cash prize.
 As a condition of the award, recipients will also be required to submit a short plain language summary of their research findings suitable for a lay audience to be posted on the CanFASD website.